-Watchdog group Test-Achats/Test Aankoop brings suit
+Watchdog group Test-Achats/Test Aankoop files suit

 Belgian consumers' watchdog group Test-Achats/Test Aankoop is suing four of the major record companies for installing copy-control mechanisms in CDs that hinder playback on car stereos and computers.